Putting Your Faith and Values to Work

 How Does Badger Service Corps Work?

 Students accepted into the Badger Service Corps program live in PH Apartments and form the Badger Service Corps cohort.
-With the assistance of PH Apartment and Pres House staff, each student is placed in a year-long, part-time internship in a local religious congregation or faith-based organization.
-Through the internship each participant can gain practical hands on experience in faith-based work, on-site mentoring and support, as well as a substantial rent scholarship to support living in PH Apartments.
-All of the Badger Service Corps participants will meet regularly to reflect on their internship experiences, their personal faith and values, and life goals.
-Pres House staff will facilitate student reflection, offer support to students in the program, and plan programs and activities for participants that enhance and complement their internship experience.
-The Badger Faith and Service Corps was formerly known as the Faith in Action or Vocational Internship Program.
+Each student is placed in a year-long, part-time internship in a local faith-based organization.
+Each participant gains practical hands on work experience, mentoring and support, as well as a substantial rent scholarship to support living in PH Apartments.
+Badger Service Corps participants meet regularly to reflect on their internship experiences, their personal faith and values, and life goals.
+Pres House staff facilitate student reflection, plan programs and activities for participants that enhance and complement their internship experience, and provide mentoring.

-- Opportunity to meet regularly with peers to discuss experiences and vocation
+- Opportunity to talk with peers to discuss future goals

-- Participation in programs, retreats and reflections facilitated by PH Apartment staff
+- Programs, retreats and reflections facilitated by PH Apartment staff

 - Real world experience doing meaningful work